Bidzina Ivanishvili: Wealth

 In March 2010, Ivanishvili ranked 173 in 2010 Forbes List of Billionaires, with a reported net worth of US$4.8 billion.
 The following year he ranked 185 in the 2011 Forbes List with a reported net worth of US$5.5 billion.
 In March 2012, Ivanishvili was ranked at number 153 in Forbes magazine's annual list of the world's billionaires with an estimated worth of $6.4 billion, making him Georgia's richest person.
 His total net worth is one third of Georgia's gross domestic product.

 Ivanishvili appeared in the Panama Papers, Pandora Papers, and Suisse secrets.
+He has millions of dollars' worth of undisclosed real estate in Russia.

 Forbes's has described the secret to his success as, "[buying] firms not needed by anybody for tens of millions of dollars and sold them for billions of dollars."
 In 1990, Ivanishvili and Malkin established Rossiysky Kredit, now Ivanishvili's biggest holding.
 Over the years, he has sold other businesses accumulated by him during the privatization era in Russia, investing the proceeds in the Russian stock market.

 Ivanishvili has also invested money into hotels, including Hotel Lux, and in a Russian chain of drugstores known as "Doctor Stoletov".
 He has also purchased four properties in downtown Moscow for the construction of a luxury hotel.

-Charity
+In 2023, Forbes estimated his fortune at $4.9 billion and ranked Ivanishvili as the world's 544th richest person.

-Ivanishvili's name is attached to many public projects: repairs to the Tbilisi State University, a seaside amusement park, a ski resort, national parks, medical clinics, etc.
+Ivanishvili purchased artwork by Pablo Picasso and the contemporary artist Peter Doig at international auctions.
+He bought Niko Pirosmani's Arsenal Hill at Night, paying a record US$1.5 million for a painting by a Georgian artist.
+He then donated the painting to the State Museum of Arts of Georgia.

 Bidzina Ivanishvili, together with his wife Ekaterine Khvedelidze, founded the Cartu International Charity Foundation in 1995.
 The Ivanishvili family is the only donor of the foundation, and its projects were implemented with the finances of the foundation.
 The Cartu Foundation has invested into various projects, such as the arts, sports, agriculture, and infrastructure.
 The Cartu Foundation donated to support the restoration of the Batumi Botanical Garden.
+Ivanishvili's name is attached to many public projects: repairs to the Tbilisi State University, a seaside amusement park, a ski resort, national parks, medical clinics, etc.